nahueldsanchez/blogpost_qiling_dlink_1/readme.md

 <li>

-Then I moved to my second idea; I decided to check for the usage of potential insecure functions such as `strcpy`.
+Then I moved to my second idea: I decided to check for the usage of potential insecure functions such as `strcpy`.
 [Again, this is straightforward with Qiling](https://docs.qiling.io/en/latest/hijack/#on-enter-interceptor-on-posix-function-with-qlset_api), we can hook functions and do whatever we want:

 ```Python
 ...